 A higher level of security can be achieved by integrating Umbrella with Cisco Advanced Malware Protection (AMP) for Endpoints, which blocks known malware threats at the initial inspection and uses Sandbox technologies(via Threat Grid) to analyze unknown file behavior.
 AMP for Endpoints continuously monitors, analyzes and records the activity of endpoint files and their route to the organization, in order to detect abnormal behaviors and to issue back-up alerts, providing complete information on the context in which a piece of equipment has been compromised.

 The Cisco solution will soon incorporate a new feature – AMP Visibility, an “Incident Response” tool that will simplify and speed up the security incident investigation process.
-Visibility can collect information from several security products implemented in the company, information which can be accessed from a single control point.
-Practically, the functionality allows you to perform detailed queries – by: device, MAC, user name, Secure Hashing Algorithm, domain, IP etc. – the search is done in all the applications used.
-For example, if Umbrella signals an event, it is no longer necessary to access the application separately, then the Investigated module and then search for information about a particular domain.
+Visibility can collect information from several security products implemented in the company, information that can be accessed from a single control point.
+Practically, the functionality allows you to perform detailed queries – by: device, MAC, user name, Secure Hashing Algorithm, domain, IP, etc. – the search is done in all the applications used.
+For example, if Umbrella signals an event, it is no longer necessary to access the application separately, then the Investigated module, and then search for information about a particular domain.
 Access can be done directly from AMP Visibility.
 The result – increasing the reaction speed in the event of a security incident, by reducing the investigation time.

 Cisco CloudLock and Umbrella work in a complementary way, providing a level of protection that can be enhanced by integrating with other third-party security applications as well as other Cisco solutions.
-Datanet specialists can help you deploy, configure and customize these solutions to best meet company requirements and provide full protection.
+Datanet specialists can help you deploy, configure, and customize these solutions to best meet company requirements and provide full protection.

 Datanet Systems is the main Cisco partner in Romania with the largest local team of certified specialists and an extensive portfolio of security projects implemented in critical infrastructure.
 For more information, please contact firstname.lastname@example.org.